 Also, the study notes that after people begin earning more money than is needed to meet their basic needs their well-being begins to decline.
 The decline may be linked to people obtaining more material possessions and comparing their lifestyle to peers.
 "The small decline puts one's level of well-being closer to individuals who make slightly lower incomes, perhaps due to the costs that come with the highest incomes," said Jebb.
 "These findings speak to a broader issue of money and happiness across cultures.
 Money is only a part of what really makes us happy, and we're learning more about the limits of money."

 In 2013, researchers from the University of Michigan found evidence to the contrary.
 Money can buy happiness — but it's the definition of happiness that changes from person to person — with no satiation limit.

-So the researchers looked at an individual’s well-being – happiness, satisfaction with life, basic needs being met – and determined that “The relationship between well-being and income is roughly linear-log and does not diminish as incomes rise.
-If there is a satiation point, we are yet to reach it."
-Source: The Brookings Institution (PDF
+They looked at an individual’s well-being – happiness, satisfaction with life, basic needs being met – and determined that “The relationship between well-being and income is roughly linear-log and does not diminish as incomes rise."

 I’m not a researcher or an economist, but I can say from personal experience that I was certainly more stressed out when I was younger and making less than $20,000 annually.
 I had to pay a small mortgage on a townhome, healthcare costs, groceries, utilities and more.
 I didn’t even have a car note and so I walked a mile to the bus stop –—not bad for my overall health but on the hot summer Arizona days, it was grueling.